bechardj/lc-tool/README.md

 * An `ingest` directory
 * An `output` directory

 First, put the program `.jar` file in a convenient location, along with the `application.properties` file.
 Likewise, move the ingest and output directories somewhere that makes sense.
-Their purpose will be explained later, but it might make sense to store them separate from the `.jar` file depending on how your file organization preferences.
+Their purpose will be explained later, but it might make sense to store them separate from the `.jar` file depending on your file organization preferences.

 Open `application.properties` file in a text editor.
 Here you will configure the parameters for the application.
 The `image.ingest.path` is the full absolute path the `ingest` directory from earlier.
 On UNIX-like systems, this might look like: